AdobeDocs/experience-manager-cloud-service.en/help/forms/oauth2-client-credentials-flow-for-server-to-server-integration.md

 * Create a [Salesforce connected app with OAuth 2.0 client credential flow](https://help.salesforce.com/s/articleView?id=sf.connected_app_client_credentials_setup.htm&type=5) and an API-only user for your organization and obtain the consumer key and consumer secret for the app.

 * Ensure that your Swagger file is appropriately configured to match your organization's APIs.
-Alternatively, you can opt to [create a Swagger file](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/forms/integrate-with-salesforce/describe-rest-api.html) from the scratch, specifically tailored for utilization in your AEM environment.
+Alternatively, you can opt to [create a Swagger file](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/forms/integrate-with-salesforce/describe-rest-api.html) from the scratch, tailored for utilization in your AEM environment.

 ## Configure Salesforce application using OAuth 2.0 Client Credential flow {#steps-to-create-aem-datasource-configuration}